 This advanced business internship program offers hands-on experience working with small business entrepreneurs in a confidential and professional environment.
-Students have the opportunity to apply their educational, organizational and time management skills In solving real life business issues and assist less experienced interns.
+Students have the opportunity to apply their educational, organizational and time management skills In solving real life business issues.
 Prerequisite: Completion of 45 credits and permission of instructor.

-MANAGEMENT COMMUNICATIONS Spring and Fall 3 credit hours
+BSAD 340 MANAGEMENT COMMUNICATIONS Spring and Fall 3 credit hours